FREE Shipping on orders over $899

 What is Colitis:

 Colitis, on the other hand, refers to inflammation of the colon or large intestine.
 This condition can be classified into several forms, with ulcerative colitis and non-ulcerative colitis being the most common.
-Symptoms may include diarrhea, rectal bleeding, abdominal pain, and fatigue.
-This is where garlic can play an important role in relieving and controlling colitis.
+Symptoms can include diarrhea, rectal bleeding, abdominal pain, and fatigue.
+This is where garlic can play an important role in relieving and managing colitis.

-As in the case of gastritis, garlic proves to be a valuable ally in the treatment of colitis due to its anti-inflammatory properties.
-These properties can help reduce inflammation in the colon, relieving symptoms and improving the quality of life of those who suffer from this condition.
+As with gastritis, garlic proves to be a valuable ally in the treatment of colitis due to its anti-inflammatory properties.
+These properties can help reduce inflammation in the colon, relieving symptoms and improving the quality of life of those suffering from this condition.

 Colitis is often linked to immune system problems, where the body mistakenly attacks the lining of the colon.
 Garlic, with its immunomodulatory compounds, can help balance and strengthen the immune system, providing additional defense against colitis.